francesco-innocenti/NN-Hessian-Papers/README.md

 by small change in the variance of the network map across inputs have a small Hessian norm.

+[The asymptotic spectrum of the Hessian of DNN throughout training ](https://arxiv.org/abs/1910.02875): Characterises the Hessian spectrum at initialisation and during training in the NTK limit, and its first two moments in the mean-field regime.

 [Sharp Minima Can Generalize For Deep Nets ](https://proceedings.mlr.press/v70/dinh17b): A popular paper showing that using the flatness or sharpness of minima as a measure of generalisation is